Get Me Bodied

 "Get Me Bodied" is a song recorded by American singer Beyoncé for her second solo studio album B'Day (2006).
-It was written by Beyoncé, Kasseem "Swizz Beatz" Dean, Sean Garrett, Makeba Riddick, Angela Beyincé, and Solange Knowles, while the production was handled by Dean, Beyoncé and Garrett.
-Beyoncé was inspired by her sister Solange and former Destiny's Child bandmates Kelly Rowland and Michelle Williams for the writing process.
+The song was written by Beyoncé, Kasseem "Swizz Beatz" Dean, Sean Garrett, Makeba Riddick, Angela Beyincé, and Solange Knowles, with production handled by Dean, Beyoncé and Garrett.
+Inspired by her sister Solange and former Destiny's Child groupmates Kelly Rowland and Michelle Williams, Beyonce co-wrote the song as a tribute to their shared experiences.
 Columbia Records and Music World Entertainment released "Get Me Bodied" as the album's fifth single in the United States on July 10, 2007.

-"Get Me Bodied" is an R&B and bounce song with dancehall and reggae influences.
-It features Beyoncé as the female protagonist going out an evening in the right dress and the right hair, to steam up any dancefloor and make sure her call to "get her bodied" is irresistible.
-The song was generally well received by contemporary music critics, who complimented its party sound and Beyoncé's vocals.
-The American Society of Composers, Authors and Publishers (ASCAP) recognized it as the best R&B and hip-hop song of 2007.
-"Get Me Bodied" initially reached number 68 on the US Billboard Hot 100 in 2007, but due to a viral video reached a new peak of 46 in 2013.
+The song blends R&B and bounce with influences from dancehall and reggae.
+Its lyrics portray a confident woman preparing for a night out, dressed to impress and commanding attention on the dance floor.
+"Get Me Bodied" received positive reviews from music critics, who praised its energetic production and Beyonce's dynamic vocals.
+The American Society of Composers, Authors and Publishers (ASCAP) named it as the best R&B and hip-hop song of 2007.
+Initially peaking at number 68 on the US Billboard Hot 100 in 2007, the song saw a resurgence in 2013, climbing to number 46 due to a viral video.